-Children are also taught about online safety, issues of consent and healthy relationships, fundamental British Values, how children can keep themselves safe from all forms of bullying including online bullying and child sexual exploitation including issues of informed consent.
+Children are also taught about online safety, issues of consent and healthy relationships, fundamental British Values, how children can keep themselves safe from all forms of bullying including online bullying.

-13. Support for pupils, families and staff involved in a child protection issue
+13. Support for pupils, families and staff involved in a child protection issue taking all suspicions and disclosures seriously;